At a glance

 Incorrect litter tray size

 There is not a one size fits all when it comes to litter trays, and I always recommend using the appropriately sized tray for your cat’s size and age.
-Provide a small litter tray for a kitten and replace with a larger tray as the kitten grows.
+Provide a small litter tray for a kitten and replace it with a larger tray as the kitten grows.
 Arthritis can be an issue for middle-aged to senior cats, who can have trouble climbing in and out of trays with high sides.

 The litter tray should be 1.5 times the length of your cat from its nose to the base of the tail.